Skip to content

 Accessing healthcare during your retirement in Canada

 Canada is well-known for its publicly-funded system of universal healthcare.
 This system has created a robust network of hospitals, clinics, specialists, and doctor’s offices across the country.
-However, free access requires a certain immigration status – it isn’t just about living in Canada.
+However, accessing these publicly-funded services requires a certain immigration status – it isn’t just about living in Canada.

 If you want to ensure free access to Canada’s universal healthcare during your retirement, you’ll need to have immigrated to the country legally.
 All permanent residents have access to the publicly-funded healthcare system.
 Certain international students and foreign workers also have access, although this depends on a temporary resident’s immigration status and province of residence.

-For comprehensive medical coverage, we always recommend our partner company Cigna.
-You can get a quick, free quote here.
+For comprehensive medical coverage for seniors, we recommend our trusted partner, Cigna.
+You can get a quick, free quote from Cigna here.
+We’ve been working with Cigna for years and are happy to recommend their health insurance coverage for seniors.

-This coverage is useful even if you are a legal immigrant to Canada.
+Private health insurance may be useful even if you are a permanent resident, international student, or temporary foreign worker.
 In many provinces, applying for coverage under Canada’s public healthcare system requires a waiting period, during which time you will be responsible for all your medical bills.
-Having private medical insurance protects you from any of these unexpected expenses.
+Having private medical insurance protects you from many of these unexpected expenses.
+Additionally, Canada’s publicly-funded medical system only covers certain basic services – private insurance coverage can provide you with more robust coverage for many more services.

 Paying taxes

 One question that many foreign retirees in Canada ask is whether they will have to pay taxes in Canada, even if they’re only living there temporarily.
-You must be aware that being a resident of Canada has a different meaning for immigration and taxation purposes.
+You must be aware that being a resident of Canada has a different meaning for immigration and taxation purposes — and there’s a lot of bad advice online about taxes for temporary residents in Canada.

 Residency for tax purposes is determined on a case-by-case basis in Canada.
 However, there are a few key factors to be aware of, including: